A blood sample drawn from a vein

-Although most Alzheimer disease (AD) cases start after the age of 65, about 5-10% of cases begin in people younger than 65 years of age.
+Although most Alzheimer disease (AD) cases present after the age of 65, about 5-10% of cases present in people younger than 65 years of age.
 Much of this early onset AD is familial – it runs in family lines and is caused by a genetic mutation.
-So far, there have been three rare gene mutations that have been identified as being associated with AD3: PSEN1, PSEN2, and amyloid precursor protein (APP).
+So far, there have been three genes that have been identified as being associated with EOFAD: PSEN1, PSEN2, and amyloid precursor protein (APP).

-PSEN1 is the most common of these gene mutations and is thought to cause about 30% to 70% of the cases of AD3.
-Since PSEN1 is a dominant gene (autosomal dominant), it only takes one mutated copy, inherited from either the mother or father, to lead to the development of AD3.
+Of these three genes, PSEN1 is the most commonly involved and is thought to cause about 20% to 70% of early onset AD.
+Since PSEN1-associated AD is dominantly inherited (autosomal dominant), it only takes one mutated copy, inherited from either the mother or father, to lead to the development of EOFAD.

-Why PSEN1 mutations are associated with AD3 is not completely understood.
-It is thought that the normal role of the PSEN1 gene is to make the presenilin 1, a protein used in the development of the brain and spinal cord.
-Presenilin 1 also works with other enzymes to cut certain proteins into smaller pieces (amyloid beta peptide).
-A mutation of PSEN1 produces an abnormal presenilin 1 protein that no longer functions properly, resulting in a breakdown of this process.
-This breakdown lends itself to increased production of a longer, stickier configuration of the amyloid beta protein, which is toxic to the nervous system and eventually forms the characteristic amyloid plaques seen with AD.
+Why PSEN1 mutations cause EOFAD is not completely understood.
+Scientists think that the normal role of the PSEN1 gene is to make the presenilin 1, a protein used in the development of the brain and spinal cord.
+Presenilin 1 also works with other enzymes to cut certain proteins into smaller pieces (amyloid beta peptides).
+A mutation in PSEN1 produces an abnormal presenilin 1 protein that no longer functions properly, resulting in a breakdown of this process.
+This can lead to increased production of a longer, stickier configuration of the amyloid beta protein, which is toxic to the nervous system and eventually forms the characteristic amyloid plaques seen in individuals with AD.

-The analysis is made easier if a specific PSEN1 mutation has already been identified in a person's family line.
+A wide variety of PSEN1 mutations have been identified in the families studied to date, and there is no common or high frequency mutation known.
+Some mutations may be more common in specific populations.
+Testing is more straightforward if a specific PSEN1 mutation has already been identified in a person's family line.
 The PSEN1 genetic mutation analysis is a relatively new test and is offered by a limited number of laboratories.

 How is it used?

-PSEN1 genetic mutation analysis is used to screen asymptomatic or symptomatic adults who have a strong family history of early onset Alzheimer disease (EOFAD, also called Alzheimer disease type 3 or AD3), especially when a specific PSEN1 mutation has been identified in other family members.
-It may be used to aid in the differential diagnosis of EOFAD versus other forms of early onset dementia but usually only in those with a family history of AD3.
-Appropriate genetic counseling may be pursued to assess the risk of either parent having and passing on a PSEN1 mutation.
-However, PSEN1 testing is rarely ordered prenatally because an amniocentesis is required and because it is not common practice to test prenatally for adult-onset diseases.
+PSEN1 genetic mutation analysis may be performed in adults who have a strong family history of early onset Alzheimer disease (EOFAD), especially when a specific PSEN1 mutation has been identified in other family members.
+It may be used to aid in the differential diagnosis of EOFAD versus other forms of early onset dementia but usually only in those with a strong family history of disease.

-The PSEN1 test is not useful as a screen for the general population or for those who have late onset AD.
+The PSEN1 test is not useful as a screen for the general population or for those who have late onset familial AD or sporadic AD.

 When is it ordered?

-This test may be ordered when a person develops symptoms associated with Alzheimer disease before 65 years of age.
-PSEN1 mutation analysis may also be ordered when an asymptomatic adult has a strong family history of early onset Alzheimer disease, especially when there are multiple family members over several generations who have had or were thought to have had AD3.
+PSEN1 mutation analysis may also be ordered when an asymptomatic adult has a strong family history of early onset Alzheimer disease, especially when there are multiple family members over several generations who have had or were thought to have had EOFAD.

 What does the test result mean?

-If a person has one of the PSEN1 mutations, it is highly likely that the person will eventually develop AD3, usually at a similar age to other affected family members.
-The penetrance of the gene (i.e., the symptoms, the severity, and the rate of progression) can vary from individual to individual.
+If a person has a disease-causing PSEN1 mutation, it is highly likely that the person will eventually develop AD, usually at a similar age to other affected family members.
+The symptoms, severity, and rate of progression can vary from individual to individual.
 Since it is a dominant gene, each child will have a 50% chance of having the PSEN1 mutation passed on to them.

-If the PSEN1 genetic mutation analysis is negative, it is still possible that the person has AD3 because the mutation is not able to be identified by the existing testing method and may be due to a different mutation of the PSEN1 gene or a mutation of another gene yet to be identified.
+If no PSEN1 mutation is identified, it is still possible that the person has EOFAD because the specific PSEN1 mutation is not able to be identified by the existing testing method or there is a mutation in a different gene.

 Is there anything else I should know?

-The PSEN1 test is a relatively new, comparatively expensive test that has limited use and is still rarely ordered.
-It is performed in only a few laboratories, so if a health practitioner recommends the test, the blood sample will need to be sent to a reference laboratory and results may take awhile to return.
-As with many new testing modalities, the analysis may be costly and is often not covered under most insurance plans.
+The PSEN1 test is a relatively new test that has limited use and is still rarely ordered.
+It is performed in only a few laboratories, so if a healthcare practitioner recommends the test, the blood sample will need to be sent to a reference laboratory.

-My father has been diagnosed with early onset Alzheimer disease (AD3).
+My father has been diagnosed with early onset Alzheimer disease.
 Can my doctor tell if my father has a genetic mutation without a blood test?

-No, the symptoms for AD3, sporadic early onset AD, and late onset AD are the same except for the age of onset.
-You cannot tell whether someone has a genetic mutation just by looking at their perceived abnormal daily living activities.
-If there is a strong family history of early onset AD, especially if another family member has been diagnosed with a genetic mutation, your doctor may suspect a genetic problem that may be confirmed by a blood test.
+No, the clinical symptoms of all forms of AD are often the same.
+They only differ by age of onset.
+You cannot tell whether someone has an inherited form of AD just by looking examining them.
+If there is a strong family history of early onset AD, especially if another family member has had positive genetic testing, your doctor may suspect a genetic problem that may be confirmed by a blood test.

 Are there any other genetic tests that will diagnose AD?